Liquid-gas transition and coexistence in ground-state bosons with spin twist

-Here we can see that the spin twist leads to an additional repulsion $\sim {g_0}(\gamma-\beta)^2$ at the mean-field level.
-Physically, such repulsion originates from an excited spin orientation in interaction channel, as pinned by single-particle potentials.
-As a result, it should only work for low densities but not for high ones, where the interactions dominate and recover $S\sim\beta$ and $g_{\rm eff,mf}\sim g_{\rm eff,mf}^{(0)}$.
+Here the spin twist leads to an additional repulsion $\sim {g_0}(\gamma-\beta)^2$ at the mean-field level.
+Its physical origin can be understood as follows: since the interactions favor $S\sim \beta$ as ground state, here $S\sim \gamma$ corresponds to an excited spin orientation in the interaction channel, which naturally generate an effective repulsion as above.
+Note that such repulsion only works for low densities but not high ones, where the interactions dominate and recover $S\sim\beta$ and $g_{\rm eff,mf}\sim g_{\rm eff,mf}^{(0)}$.

 Beyond the mean-field treatment, we have further carried out the Bogoliubov analysis and extracted the Lee-Huang-Yang (LHY) energy $\epsilon_{\rm LHY}$ from quantum fluctuations\cite{supple}.
-In the low $n$ limit, we have adopted a second-order perturbation theory to obtain the leading order ($\sim n^2$) contribution to $\epsilon_{\rm LHY}$\cite{supple}, which well reproduces previous expansion in the case of $\beta=\gamma$\cite{Lavoine2021:BeyondMeanFieldEffectsRabiCoupled}.

-In Fig.\ref{fig_twist}(c), we plot out the typical effective interaction $g_{\rm eff}$ obtained from the total $\epsilon=\epsilon_{\rm mf}+\epsilon_{\rm LHY}$ as a function of $n$, as well as its individual contributions from mean-field and LHY parts.
+In Fig.\ref{fig_twist}(c), we plot out the typical $n$-dependent $g_{\rm eff}$ obtained from the total $\epsilon=\epsilon_{\rm mf}+\epsilon_{\rm LHY}$, as well as its individual contributions from mean-field and LHY parts.
 As expected, the mean-field contribution $g_{\rm eff, mf}$ is positive only in low $n$ limit, and gradually reduces to a negative value as $n$ increases.
 The reduction is exactly given by $\sim g_0(\gamma-\beta)^2$ due to spin twist (Eq.\ref{geff}).
 In comparison, the LHY contribution $g_{\rm eff, LHY}$ is always positive and continuously grows with $n$.
-The total $g_{\rm eff}$ then shows intriguing non-monotonic behavior: as increasing $n$, it turns from positive to negative, and back to positive again at large $n$.
+The total $g_{\rm eff}$ then displays intriguing sign-changing as $n$ increases: it turns from positive to negative, and back to positive again at large $n$.
 Consequently, the energy per particle $\epsilon/n$ as a function of $n$ displays double minima, see Fig.\ref{fig_twist}(d).
-Here the second minimum at finite $n$ is a self-bound droplet with zero pressure that is balanced by mean-field attraction and LHY repulsion, sharing the same spirit as the quantum droplet in ordinary case \cite{Petrov2015:QuantumMechanicalStabilization}.
-While the first minimum at $n=0$, which has not shown up in previous studies, stands for a stable gas phase.
-Its stabilization is purely due to the unique low-$n$ repulsion generated by spin twist effect (c.f.
+Here the second minimum at finite $n$ is a self-bound droplet with zero pressure that is mainly balanced by mean-field attraction and LHY repulsion, sharing the same spirit as ordinary case \cite{Petrov2015:QuantumMechanicalStabilization}.
+While the first minimum at $n=0$, newly found in this work, stands for a gas stabilized by unique low-$n$ repulsion under spin twist (c.f.
 Eq.\ref{geff}).
+Such double minima structure implies a first-order transition between liquid and gas as well as their coexistence under proper conditions.
+We have checked that similar structure cannot appear without spin twist\cite{supple}.